erikphansen/olc-marketing/content/_index.md

 title: Our Little Community
 ---

-For years I wanted software to help manage my small HOAs.
-Something simple, private, and affordable.
-Something that would make life easier for everyone.
-I never found what I was looking for, so I built Our Little Community.

-There are a lot of solutions out there for _large_ HOAs.
-The kinds of HOAs that are often managed by professional companies.
-These products consider 300-unit complexes to be "small" and often have "call us for a quote" pricing models.

-No thank you.

-By ignoring the needs of large HOAs, I was able to leave out the complexity that would bog you down.
-It offers a modest set of useful features tailored specifically for member-managed communities:
+Keeping a small HOA running smoothly is hard.
+Community members have questions and requests.
+Documents need to be managed.
+You need to keep everyone in the loop and keep things from falling through the cracks.

+Because professional management is too expensive and impersonal, small communities usually end up managing themselves.
+And because most HOA management software is made for large communities, small communities usually end up managing everything with email.

+## Stop managing everything with email

+Email is great because everyone has it and it's super easy to use.
+It's _not_ great because it's private and unstructured.
+It just isn't the best tool for managing a community.

+Does the following sound familiar?

+Someone in the community ends up being the go-to person.
+They are who everyone else reaches out to when there is a problem.
+People ask the same questions because they didn't see their neighbor asked about the same thing a month ago.
+The go-to person understandably get overwhelmed and frustrated.
+There is a general sense that no one really knows what's going on which leads to a sense of uneasiness.
+And when the go-to person eventually moves, they take their years of community knowledge (and important community emails!) with them!

+## Communicate in the open

+> "A community is best served when discussions are held in public" - [Mike Perham](https://github.com/sidekiq/sidekiq#problems:~:text=a%20community%20is%20best%20served%20when%20discussions%20are%20held%20in%20public)

+Our Little Community moves communication out of everyone's private email silos and into a space that's visible to everyone in your community (but completely hidden to anyone who _isn't_ in the community).

+The longer you use Our Little Community, the more it becomes the central repository of community knowledge, and thus the more valuable it becomes.
+It's a great way for new members to find the information they need and get to know their neighbors.

+## The features you need

+Our Little Community offers a set of useful features tailored to the needs of small communities.
+If you already know most of your neighbors' names (or you'd like to!), it might be a good fit for you.

+You can refer to the [Guide](https://guide.ourlittlecommunity.org/) for more details, but here are the basics:

-- A [community directory](https://guide.ourlittlecommunity.org/features/directory) listing owners and renters (so neighbors won't be strangers)
+- A [community directory](https://guide.ourlittlecommunity.org/features/directory) lists owners and renters (so neighbors won't be strangers).
+- The [announcements](https://guide.ourlittlecommunity.org/features/announcements) section keeps everyone in the loop.
+And serves as a historical record of things that have happened in the past.
-- A way for the HOA Board and other committees to [handle requests](https://guide.ourlittlecommunity.org/features/requests) (so information isn't lost in private email)
+- The HOA Board and committees have their own pages to [handle requests](https://guide.ourlittlecommunity.org/features/requests) (so information isn't lost in private email).
-- A place to store community [documents](https://guide.ourlittlecommunity.org/features/documents) (so everyone knows where the CC&Rs and [meeting minutes](https://guide.ourlittlecommunity.org/features/minutes) are)
+- A place to store community [documents](https://guide.ourlittlecommunity.org/features/documents) (so everyone knows where the CC&Rs and [meeting minutes](https://guide.ourlittlecommunity.org/features/minutes) are).
-- A way to [reserve shared facilities](https://guide.ourlittlecommunity.org/features/community-spaces) (if you happen to have those)

-I built Our Little Community for the 32 home development where I live.
-And it's what I would have wanted at my previous 12 unit community.
-If you already know most of your neighbors' names (or you'd like to!), Our Little Community might be a good fit for you.
+- And if you want to allow people to [reserve shared facilities](https://guide.ourlittlecommunity.org/features/community-spaces), such as a BBQ area or pool, you can do that, too.

+## Pricing

-For about a dollar a day — $30/month, to be precise — your entire community gets access.
-There are no ads.
-Your info will never be sold or shared with any third parties.
-It's just me, a solo developer running an honest business.
+For about a dollar a day — $30/month — your entire community gets access to a private, secure place on the internet.
+No ads.
+No creepiness.
+No sharing of your data with anyone.

-[Start setting up your community for free](https://app.ourlittlecommunity.org/users/sign_up).
-You don't need a credit card to get started.
-You'll have 100 days to see how it works for you.
-And, please, [send me an email](mailto:suggestions@ourlittlecommunity.org) to let me know what you think.
+## Start for free

+The first 100 days are free.
+No credit card required.
+You can [start setting up your community today](https://app.ourlittlecommunity.org/users/sign_up).